 A range of amendments have been made to divisional application and opposition proceedings with the objective of resolving the delays in disputes before the Patent Office.
-The key ones of these amendments are as follows:
+The key amendments are as follows:

-- cancel opportunity to file divisional applications during the opposition period - thereby preventing an applicant from effectively stepping around opposition proceedings once opposition proceedings have commenced - cancel opportunity to convert a standard patent application to a divisional application during opposition proceedings - thereby preventing the applicant from avoiding prior art that is relevant to the priority date of the claims in the standard application, but not relevant to the claims in the divisional application, and refusing an applicant of an opposed application to withdraw the application in certain circumstances.
-The circumstance are likely to be where the applicant does not also withdraw a divisional application of the opposed application.
+- cancellation of the opportunity to file divisional applications during an opposition - thereby preventing an applicant from effectively stepping around opposition proceedings once commenced, - cancellation of the opportunity to convert a standard patent application to a divisional application of an earlier filed application during opposition proceedings thereby preventing the applicant from avoiding earlier the application and other prior art by effectively amending the priority date of the claims, - an option for the Patent Office to refuse a request by an applicant of an opposed application to withdraw the application.
+This may apply where the applicant does not also withdraw a divisional application of the opposed application, and - introduction of two categories of opposition to be recognised, namely substantive (opposition to grant of patent or to patent term extension) and procedural (allowance of amendments and extensions of time).